marcinowski/github-adapter/README.md

  3. `pip install -r requirements.txt`
  4. `python src/app.py` # starts local server on port 5000 which is now accesible in your browser under `127.0.0.1:5000`

-Alternatively you can use `setup.cmd` or `setup.sh` commands in the project root
+Alternatively you can use `setup.cmd` or `setup.sh` commands in the project root after fetching the repository.
+(it's assumed that `python`, `pip` and `virtualenv` executables are added to your system path) **Note** I don't have my Linux environment set up and I'm using Windows so Linux setup script isn't properly tested.
+It should work when run from the directory it's located in.

 ## Tests
 To run tests run `pytest`